leanprover-community/lean4-samples/Functors/readme.md

 #eval (some 5).map (fun x => toString x) -- some "5"
 ```

-And importantly, the `map` function preserves the `none` state of the Option, so again
+The `map` function preserves the `none` state of the Option, so again
 map preserves the structure of the object.
 Notice that even in the `none` case it has
 transformed `Option Nat` into `Option String` as we see in the `#check` command below: